MicrosoftDocs/VBA-Docs/api/Access.OptionGroup.md

 An option group consists of a group frame and a set of check boxes, toggle buttons, or option buttons.

 If an option group is bound to a field, only the group frame itself is bound to the field, not the check boxes, toggle buttons, or option buttons inside the frame.
-Instead of etting the  **ControlSource** property for each control in the option group, you set the **OptionValue** property of each check box, toggle button, or option button to a number that's meaningful for the field to which the group frame is bound.
+Instead of setting the  **ControlSource** property for each control in the option group, you set the **OptionValue** property of each check box, toggle button, or option button to a number that's meaningful for the field to which the group frame is bound.
 When you select an option in an option group, Microsoft Access sets the value of the field to which the option group is bound to the value of the selected option's **OptionValue** property.